-Student records at JWCC are considered to be confidential information and the release of any information about a student is governed by The Famuly Educational Rights and Privacy Act (FERPA) of 1974 (Public Law 93 380, known as the Buckley Amendment).
+Student records at JWCC are confidential information and the release of any information about a student is governed by The Family Educational Rights and Privacy Act (FERPA) of 1974 (Public Law 93 380, known as the Buckley Amendment).
 The Act and subsequent amendments outline which student records shall be accessible, who can see the records, and procedures for release of confidential information.